 Acne is a disorder of the sebaceous gland which is characterised by comedones (blackheads and whiteheads), papules (pinheads), pustules (pimples), nodules or cysts (large papules) and may result in scars.
-Yes, it can be treated effectively, but is best treated by a professional or Dermal Clinician who can look at the problem from a holistic perspective including home care regimes, skin care products, and sebum control.
-So read below to learn more about acne treatment and acne management options – then send in an enquiry form or book in for a consult with a top Dermal Clinician by phoning (03) 8849 1400 today.
-Two great locations for you to treat your acne in Melbourne: Hawthorn East.
+Yes, it can be treated effectively but is best treated by a professional or Dermal Clinician who can look at the problem from a holistic perspective including home care regimes, skincare products, and sebum control.
+So read below to learn more about acne treatment and acne management options – then send in an enquiry form or book a consult with a top Dermal Clinician by phoning (03) 8849 1400 today.

-Here at Coco Ruby Skin & Anti-Ageing, our Dermal Clinicians have expertise in helping patients of all ages control their acne and reduce acne scarring.
+At Coco Ruby Skin, our Dermal Clinicians have expertise in helping patients of all ages control their acne and reduce acne scarring.
 It can take several treatments and a home-care approach as well as an in-clinic treatment package, and you’ll need to follow the ‘home work’ instructions from your Dermal Clinician.
 But the healing effects of these treatments and skin care products can leave you with smoother, clearer skin and the confidence that goes with it.